RedisLabs/redislabs-docs/content/rs/administering/database-operations/exporting-data.md

 ### Local mount point

+Before you configure backups to an local mount point server, make sure that the redislabs user has permissions to write to the mount point.

 To backup to a local mount point:

 1. Connect to the terminal of the RS server.